-A $100.00 handling fee will be deducted upon cancellation.
-Refund requests by fax or email must be received 2 weeks before start date.
-In addition, The fees are non transferable.
+- Refund requests by fax or email must be received two weeks before the course's start date.

 Cancellation of Courses